jercle/azgo/README.md

   -u, --user=<value>
-      User's full name or Email address used for Azure DevOps login "John Smith" or "john.smith@org.com.au" to filter by assignment
+      User's full name or Email address used for Azure DevOps login "John Smith" or "john.smith@org.com.au" to filter by assignment Useful when Azure DevOps user is different to Azure subscription user.

       NOTE: If not provided, email address used with current active subscription will be used.
       This can be found or changed with the "azgo subs" command.